pdxjohnny/pdxjohnny.github.io/content/posts/ietf-118.md

     - https://github.com/ietf-wg-scitt/draft-ietf-scitt-architecture/issues/79#issuecomment-1767570492
   - We can create a receipt for the registration policy each time it is updated
     - Anytime we insert, we can embed into the receipt the entry ID of the receipt of the registration policy evaluated against
-    - Verifier can then keep the receipt for the claim in question as well as the receipt for the registration policy, if it want's to verify later, it can use both receipts.
+    - Verifier can then keep the receipt for the claim in question as well as the receipt for the registration policy, if it wants to verify later, it can use both receipts.
   - We think we can make the entry ID automatic and extracted from the transparent statement
     - Our idea from Saturday was to combine statement (aka claim) hashing with the abuse of a content type identifier, using `+` to add the hash
 - Orie - CBOR API